MBK Indoor Bird

 - Slide the spreader along the vertical spar until one end just touches a leading edge.

 - Stick the end of the spreader onto the plastic as shown.
-Use a square of sticky tape, folding the overhanging corner around and under.
+Use a square of sticking tape, folding the overhanging corner around and under.
 See the photo.

 Both ends of spreader attached